machal/cssmine-content/content/transformations-3.md

 The usage share of Chrome on mobile devices is rapidly increasing so it is good to mention that it has replaced the original browser on new Androids.
-The one with the globe icon, labeled "Internet".
+The one with the globe icon, labeled “Internet”.

-Unlike its "older cousin", the mobile Chrome will have an automatic update on some devices.
+Unlike its “older cousin”, the mobile Chrome will have an automatic update on some devices.
 Not to mention that it is much better at supporting CSS3 and other HTML5 technologies.
 See [html5test.com](https://html5test.com/results/mobile.html).